oracle/terraform-provider-oci/website/docs/r/database_autonomous_database.html.markdown

   For shared Exadata infrastructure, this is an array of CIDR (Classless Inter-Domain Routing) notations for a subnet or VCN OCID.
 Use a semicolon (;) as a deliminator between the VCN-specific subnets or IPs.
 Example: `["1.1.1.1","1.1.1.0/24","ocid1.vcn.oc1.sea.<unique_id>","ocid1.vcn.oc1.sea.<unique_id1>;1.1.1.1","ocid1.vcn.oc1.sea.<unique_id2>;1.1.0.0/16"]` For Exadata Cloud@Customer, this is an array of IP addresses or CIDR (Classless Inter-Domain Routing) notations.
 Example: `["1.1.1.1","1.1.1.0/24","1.1.2.25"]`

 	For an update operation, if you want to delete all the IPs in the ACL, use an array with a single empty string entry.

 	This cannot be updated in parallel with any of the following: licenseModel, dbEdition, cpuCoreCount, computeCount, computeModel, adminPassword, isMTLSConnectionRequired, openMode, permissionLevel, dbWorkload, dbVersion, isRefreshable, dbName, scheduledOperations, dbToolsDetails, isLocalDataGuardEnabled, or isFreeTier.
-* `state` - (Optional) (Updatable) The current state of the Autonomous Database.
-Could be set to AVAILABLE or STOPPED
 * `subnet_id` - (Optional) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet the resource is associated with.

   **Subnet Restrictions:**